lucky-libora/gordom/README.md

 ## Installation

-To install Gin package, you need to install Go and set your Go workspace first.
+To install GorDom package, you need to install Go and set your Go workspace first.

 1. The first need [Go](https://golang.org/) installed, then you can use the below Go command to install Gin.